 Most definitions of network security are narrowed to the enforcement mechanism.
 Enforcement concerns analyzing all network traffic flows and should aim to preserve the confidentiality, integrity, and availability of all systems and information on the network.
 These three principles compose the CIA triad:

 The concept of defense in depth is observed as a best practice in network security, prescribing for the network to be secured in layers.
-These layers apply an assortment of security controls to sift out threats trying to enter the network:
+These layers apply an assortment of security controls to sift out threats trying to enter the network: access control, identification, authentication, malware detection, encryption, file type filtering, URL filtering, and content filtering.

-These layers are built through the deployment of firewalls, intrusion prevention systems (IPS), and antivirus components.
+These layers are built through the deployment of firewalls, intrusion prevention systems (IPS) and antivirus components.
 Among the components for enforcement, the firewall (an access control mechanism) is the foundation of network security.

 The auditing process of network security requires checking back on enforcement measures to determine how well they have aligned with the security policy.
 Auditing encourages continuous improvement by requiring organizations to reflect on the implementation of their policy on a consistent basis.
 This gives organizations the opportunity to adjust their policy and enforcement strategy in areas of evolving need.